About Our Compost | Black Earth Compost

 • Screened to 5/8ths inch

 • Made in New England!
-Our compost sites serve as local sources of nutrients, making our state more resilient.
+Our compost sites serve as local sources of nutrients, making our region more resilient.

 • Our compost does come from community sources, which means it may contain some plastic and trash.
 We do our best to keep this to a minimum.
 This is the tradeoff to getting the rich nutrients contained in food scraps.